 When working with this recipe, use 2 bowls or dishes, pour some panko bread crumbs into one.
 Take a teaspoon full of the spinach and kale mixture into your hand.
 Make a small ball with your hands (larger than a quarter, smaller than a golf ball).

-Then gently roll ball into panko bread crumbs to coat evenly.
-Then bake them for 15 minutes and serve!
+Then gently roll the ball into panko bread crumbs to coat evenly.
+Then bake them for 20 to 35 minutes and serve!

 Thanks for stopping by!

 This post contains affiliate links.